jandestrada/python_gas_tutorial/tute-gas.md

 program after the loop finishes.)

-If you are using the quick version of the code the velocity is stored as in <span>p\_array</span>, which can be fed directly to the histogram as:
+If you are using the quick version of the code the velocity is stored as in `p_array`, which can be fed directly to the histogram as:

          velocity_dist.plot(data=abs(p_array[:,0]))

 Compare with expected result
 ----------------------------

-The expected ’most likely’ velocity distribution can be plotted for comparison as a curve set up with:
+The expected "most likely" velocity distribution can be plotted for comparison as a curve set up with:

     expected_distribution=gcurve(color=color.green)